 - Desired goals and training for the new cycle.

 Use the current EWP to rate each core responsibility, special assignments, and applicable performance factors, taking into consideration any submitted employee self-assessment.
-Assess the employee’s progress toward meeting his/her learning goals.
+Assess the employee’s progress toward meeting learning goals.
 Determine the overall performance level.
 This action requires your judgment and objective assessment of the employee’s total job performance throughout the review cycle.
 Please consult with HR in cases where an employee has been on periods of extended leave.

 |NOTE: An “Extraordinary Contributor” rating requires attaching at least one Acknowledgement of Extraordinary Contribution form to the evaluation form.|

 An overall “Below Contributor” rating requires the following steps:

-Employees on Leave
+Employee on Leave

 Below Contributor Process

-Performance Evaluation Appeal Options.
+Performance Evaluation Appeal Options

 An employee may appeal in writing to the reviewer within 10 workdays of the initial performance evaluation meeting.